nima-akbarzadeh/FairRestlessBandits/README.md

 The main.py is the main file and main-hyper.py is a quick parameter tuning version of the original file.

-The performance of the algorithms are compared against solving the dual optimization problem.
+The performance of the algorithms are compared against solving the dual optimization problem (dual_mdp.py).